WeblateOrg/weblate/docs/admin/addons.rst

 languages.
 It will create empty translations for languages which are not present.

+Missing languages are checked once in a 24 hours and when new language is being added in Weblate.

 Unlike most others, this addon operates on whole project.

 .. hint::